pfedick/DeckerGame/README.md

 - Linux (development is done on Fedora 34)
 - Windows 10

 The game will be open source and uses the [Simple DirectMedia Layer](https://www.libsdl.org/) library, which is available on many platforms.
-So in therory it should be possible to compile it on any platform with a c++ compiler and the SDL library.
+So in theory it should be possible to compile it on any platform with a c++ compiler and the SDL library.

 ## When will it come out?
 I don't know.
 This is one of my hobbies, but I have others, too :-)